blechschmidt/massdns/README.md

 MassDNS supports the development of minimalistic custom modules.
 An example module supporting binary output can be found within the folder `modules`.
 The example module has to be built separately by running `make`.
 Please note that the module interfaces are not stable yet and are subject to change during further development of MassDNS.

+## Practical considerations
+### Rate limiting evasion
+In case rate limiting by IPv6 resolvers is a problem, have a look at the [freebind](https://github.com/blechschmidt/freebind) project including `packetrand`, which will cause each packet to be sent from a different IPv6 address from a routed prefix.

+### Result authenticity
+If the authenticity of results is highly essential, you should not rely on the included resolver list.
+Instead, set up a local [unbound](https://www.unbound.net/) resolver and supply MassDNS with its IP address.

 ## Todo
 - Prevent flooding resolvers which are employing rate limits or refusing resolves after some time